uptrace/bun-docs/docs/guide/cursor-pagination.md

   - postgres cursor pagination
   - mysql cursor pagination
   - cursor pagination vs offset pagination
-  - cursor pagination
+  - cursor based pagination postgresql
 ---

 <UptraceCta />

 # Cursor pagination for PostgreSQL/MySQL

-Cursor pagination is a useful technique for improving the performance and usability of web applications that display large sets of data.
+Cursor pagination is a useful technique for improving performance and usability of web applications that display large sets of data.

 With cursor pagination, the server sends a page of data to the client along with a cursor, which identifies the position of the last item in the page.
 The client can use this cursor to request the